Codecademy/docs/content/java/concepts/printwriter/printwriter.md

 ## Instantiating PrintWriter in Java

-To instantiate a `PrintWriter` object, you can pass a FileWriter object to its constructor.
+To instantiate a `PrintWriter` object, you can pass a `FileWriter` object to its constructor.
 This establishes a connection to the file, allowing you to write data to it.
-Instantiating a PrintWriter object in Java involves creating an instance of the class to facilitate writing formatted text to a specified destination, such as a file, console, or network socket.
-To create a PrintWriter, you typically pass either a FileWriter, an OutputStreamWriter, or another writer object as an argument to its constructor.
+Instantiating a `PrintWriter` object in Java involves creating an instance of the class to facilitate writing formatted text to a specified destination, such as a file, console, or network socket.
+To create a `PrintWriter`, you typically pass either a `FileWriter`, an `OutputStreamWriter`, or another writer object as an argument to its constructor.
 This establishes a connection to the output destination, enabling subsequent writing operations.

 ## Using a FileWriter Object